Audits and Review Engagements are the typical year-end services offered by professional accountants to association and not-for-profit clients.

 While an audit is meant to give some assurance that the financial statements are free of material misstatements, a review engagement is only meant to ascertain whether or not the financial statements are believable or plausible.

 A review provides limited assurance that the financial statements conform to generally accepted accounting principles.
-This type of assurance is known as negative assurance.
+This is negative assurance.
 This means that as the professional accountant is only providing assurance that nothing has come to their attention that would indicate the financial information is not presented in accordance with Canadian accounting standards for not-for-profit organizations.
 An audit, on the other hand enables a positive assurance allowing the accountant to state in their auditor’s report that the financial statements are in accordance with Canadian accounting standards for not-for-profit organizations.

 What is a Notice to Reader/Compilation?